 Balancing the radiators may be necessary if you find that some are too hot or too cold.
-By adjusting each radiator’s lockshield, you can control how much hot water flows through your radiators so that they all heat up evenly.
-Your rooms will feel more comfortable and your central heating system will be more efficient.
-This step-by-step guide will talk you through the process.
+By adjusting each radiator’s lockshield, you can control how much hot water flows through them so they all heat up evenly.

 Why do you have to balance the radiators?